halleewong/ScribblePrompt/README.md

 * **ScribblePrompt-SAM** based on the [Segment Anything Model](https://github.com/facebookresearch/segment-anything)

-Both models have been trained with iterative **click, bounding box and scribble interactions** on a diverse collection of 65 medical imaging datasets with both real and synthetic labels.
+Both models have been trained with iterative **scribbles, click, and bounding box interactions** on a diverse collection of 65 medical imaging datasets with both real and synthetic labels.

 ## Installation